-PEV start wait time : The default interval in minutes between pilot presses the Pilot
+PEV start wait time: The default interval in minutes between pilot presses the Pilot is pressed.

 Event (see 4.10) button is pressed and start window opens.
-If set to 0, the start will open immediately after Pilot Event button is pressed.

-PEV start window : The default interval in minutes during which the start window remains open when Pilot Event (see 4.10) start procedure is used.
+If set to 0, the start will open immediately after Pilot Event button remains open when $Pilot\ Event$ (see 4.10) start procedure is used.
 If set to 0, the start window, once opened, remains open forever.